mrxvision97/Indian-Stock-Dashboard-/README.md

 # Indian Stock Dashboard
- This is a streamkit based Indian Stock Dashboard for stock information and Analysis
+ This is a streamlit based Indian Stock Dashboard for stock information and Analysis

 ## Features
 - Stock Price